Disaster Preparedness Tips for Pets & Livestock

 When disaster strikes a community, essential services are often unavailable and families are frequently displaced.
 So, what can you do to ensure your pet is cared for during and after a disaster?

 Preparation for pets

 - NEVER leave animals behind.
-Know a safe place where your pets can go if you need to evacuate.
+Know a safe place where your pets can go if you need to evacuate or seek shelter.
 Evacuation destinations may include a friend or family member’s home, going to a pet-friendly hotel, or temporarily housing your pet(s) at a boarding facility.
 Plan multiple routes to your safe destination.